ambientlabscomputing/underleaf_client/BUBBLE_TEA_IMPLEMENTATION.md

 The UI components are ready for integration into CLI commands:

-1. Add selection lists to `node list` command
+1. Add selection lists to `server list` command
 2. Use confirmations in destructive operations
 3. Display tables for status outputs
 4. Show spinners during API calls